BMMRO-tech/BMMRO/README.md

 - View list of all encounters for preceding 12 months
 - View list of habitat forms within an encounter
-- Edit habitats (prior to export)
+- Edit habitat use forms (prior to export)
-- Edit encounters (prior to export)
+- Edit encounter forms (prior to export)
-- View habitats (post export)
+- View habitat use forms (post export)
-- View encounters (post export)
+- View encounter forms (post export)
 - Mark exported records as non-editable
 - Add version numbers to app
-- Improve usability
+- Improve usability for the webapp
-- Post testing changes to form fields
+- Post-user testing changes to form fields
 - User friendly exporting

 ## Future ideas